alexHoggett/alexHoggett/README.md

 I'm Alex, a fullstack developer and graduate of (BSc) Creative Computing from Goldsmiths, University of London (Where i got first class honours 🙌🏼)

 - 😄 Pronouns: He/They.
-- 🔭 I’m currently working on a diet tracking web app 🦾.
+- 🔭 I’m currently working on an Islamic geometric art generator.
 - 🌱 I’m currently learning React 😈.
 - 👯 I’m looking to collaborate with designers, or anyone really 🥺.
 - 🤔 I’m looking for help with asynchronous javascript.